skypjack/entt/docs/md/meta.md

   };
   ```

-In all other cases, that is, when dereferencing a pointer works as expected and
+In all other cases and when dereferencing a pointer works as expected regardless
-regardless of the pointed type, no user intervention is required.
+of the pointed type, no user intervention is required.

 ## Template information

-Meta types also provide a minimal set of information about the nature of the
+Meta types also provide a minimal set of information about the _nature_ of the
 original type in case it's a class template.<br/>
 By default, this works out of the box and requires no user action.
 However, it's
 important to include the header file `template.hpp` to make this information